 She has performed regularly at the Estonian National Opera.
 Furthermore she has performed at Teatro Siena, Kammeroper Wien, Novaya Opera Moscow, Theatre Vanemuine Tartu, Nargen Opera, Birgitta Opera Festival, Newport Music Festival USA, 69ª Settimana Musicale Senese, Music Biennale Zagreb, Belgrade Bemus Festival, Belarus State Opera, Latvian National Opera, Lithuanian National Opera, Opera Graz, Theater Regensburg, Grafenegg Festival, Theater Bonn, Dutch National Touring Opera and the Concertgebouw Amsterdam.

-Last year Aile Asszonyi’s latest CD recording was released, as Madre in Il Prigioniero (Dallapiccola), a production of the Oper Graz / Grazer Philharmonisches Orchester with conductor Dirk Kaftan (Oehms Classics).
+Aile Asszonyi’s latest CD recording as Madre in Il Prigioniero (Dallapiccola) was well received.
+This is a production of the Oper Graz / Grazer Philharmonisches Orchester with conductor Dirk Kaftan (Oehms Classics).

 Aile Asszonyi lives with her husband and son in The Netherlands.